gebn/unifibackup/README.md

 ## Systemd Setup

 The executable is intended to run under systemd.
-The following instructions detail how to set this up
+The following instructions detail how to set up the service.

 1. Download the [latest](https://github.com/gebn/unifibackup/releases/latest) binary to `/usr/bin/local`, and ensure it is executable.